-5.B.2 For Emission Points AA-002 through AA-017 and AA-025, the permittee shall monitor the type and quantity of fuel used.
-These records shall be maintained in accordance with paragraph 5.A.3.
+5.B.1 For Emission Points AA-002 through AA-009, the permittee shall maintain the type and quantity of the fuels used on a monthly basis in accordance with paragraph 5.A.3.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(a)(2))
+2, R. 6.3.A(3))

-- 5.B.3 For Emission Points AA-016 and AA-017, the permittee shall keep the following records in accordance with Condition 5.B.4: - (a) A copy of each notification and report submitted to comply with 40 CFR 63 Subpart ZZZZ, including all documentation supporting any Initial Notification or Notification of Compliance Status that was submitted, according to the requirement in 40 CFR 63.10(b)(2)(xiv).
+- 5.B.2 For Emission Point AA-009, the permittee shall keep the following records in accordance with Condition 5.B.3: - (a) A copy of each notification and report submitted to comply with 40 CFR 63 Subpart ZZZZ, including all documentation supporting any Initial Notification or Notification of Compliance Status that was submitted, according to the requirement in 40 CFR 63.10(b)(2)(xiv). - (b) Records of the occurrence and duration of each malfunction of operation (i.e., process equipment) or the air pollution control and monitoring equipment. - (c) Records of performance tests and performance evaluations as required in 40 CFR 63.10(b)(2)(viii). - (d) Records of all required maintenance performed on the air pollution control and monitoring equipment. - (e) Records of actions taken during periods of malfunction to minimize emissions in accordance with Condition 3.D.2, including corrective actions to restore malfunctioning process and air pollution control and monitoring equipment to its normal or usual manner of operation.

-- (b) Records of the occurrence and duration of each malfunction of operation (i.e., process equipment) or the air pollution control and monitoring equipment. - (c) Records of performance tests and performance evaluations as required in 40 CFR 63.10(b)(2)(viii). - (d) Records of all required maintenance performed on the air pollution control and monitoring equipment. - (e) Records of actions taken during periods of malfunction to minimize emissions in accordance with Condition 3.D.2, including corrective actions to restore malfunctioning process and air pollution control and monitoring equipment to its normal or usual manner of operation. - (f) Records required in Table 6 to Subpart ZZZZ to show continuous compliance with each applicable operating limitation. - (g) Records of the maintenance conducted on the stationary RICE in order to demonstrate that each engine and after-treatment control device (if any) was operated and maintained according to the permittee's own maintenance plan.
+- (f) Records required in Table 6 to Subpart ZZZZ to show continuous compliance with each applicable operating limitation. - (g) Records of the maintenance conducted on the stationary RICE in order to demonstrate that each engine and after-treatment control device (if any) was operated and maintained according to the permittee's own maintenance plan.